-The range of powers over which you can use the detector.
-If it remains linear, to measure 1 nano watt and also 1 milli watt, what is the dynamic range?
-From 1 nano watt to 1 milli watt.
-1 nano watt is 10 to the power of -9 watt.
-1 milli watt is 10 power -3 watt.
-What is the dynamic range?
-Dynamic range is 60 dB.
-The dynamic range is 10 to the power of 6. -9 to -3 is 10 to the power of 6.
-10 to the power of 6 is 60 dB.
-10 to the power of 1 is 10 dB and 10 to the power of 6 is 60 dB.

-So, if you have, if it can go up to 1 watt, this will become 90 dB dynamic range.
-Most of the photo detectors, when applied in the photo conductive mode of operation, it is advisable to see certain data sheets of photo detectors.
-You will see, they will always give dynamic range.
-Dynamic range is typically this number; 60 to 70 dB is the dynamic range of a photo detector.
-Typically, anywhere from 50 to 70 dB is the dynamic range.
-What is linearity?
-Over these region, if the output voltage is proportional to the input power, then you call the detector a linear.
+The range of powers over which you can use the detector, if it remains linear to measure 1 nano watt and also 1 mile watt what is the dynamic range.
+From 1 nano watt to 1 mile watt, 1 nano watt is 10 to the power of minus 9 watt, one mile watt is 10 to the power minus 3 watt.
+What is the dynamic range is dynamic range is 60 dB.
+The dynamic range is 10 to the power of 6 minus 9 to minus 3 is 10 to the power of 6, 10 to the power of 6 is 60 dB, 10 to the power of 1 is 10 dB and 10 to the power of 6 is 60 dB.
+So, if you have if it you can go up to 1 watt this will become 90 dB dynamic range, most of the photo detectors when applied in the photo conductive mode of operation, you more it is advisable to see certain data sheets of photo detectors.
+You will see there will always give you dynamic range, dynamic range is typically this number 60 to 70 dB is the dynamic range of a photo detector.

-And of course, there is one more parameter that is sensitivity.
-We will discuss all these 3 issues in the design consideration.

-So, for the photo conductive, consider the photo conductive mode of operation here.
-A reverse voltage is applied, there is a load resistance RL.
-So, you apply the loop theorem for potential drops.
-So, VB + voltage across the diode + iDRL.
-So, if you consider this loop like this, so VB+Vd+iDRL=0.
-All the potential drops around a loop is the loop theorem.
-So, if you take a typical example of VB, reverse bias =-20 volt, RL load resistor=1 megohm.
-(Refer Slide Time: 44:55)
+Typically anywhere from 50 to 70 dB is the dynamic range.
+What is linearity, over this region if the output voltage is proportional to the input power then you call the detector a linear.
+And of course, the there is a one more parameter that is sensitivity.
+We will discuss all these three issues in the design consideration.
+So, for the photo conductive consider the photo conductive mode of operation here, a reverse voltage is applied there is a load resistance R L. So, you apply the loop theorem for potential drops.
+So, V B minus voltage across plus voltage across the diode plus i d into R L, so if you consider this loop like this.
+So, V B plus V d plus i d into R L equal to 0, all the potential drops across around a loop is 0 in the loop theorem.
+So, if you take a typical example of V B reverse bias equal to minus 20 volt R L load resistor equal to 1 mega ohm.

-Then in the next graph, I have shown a plot of these, plot of the reverse characteristic for different photon flux is shown here.
-For a particular photo detector, what is shown is only the reverse part.
-The forward part is here.
-This will continue above.
-I have shown only this, this part the reverse part.
-Forget about the forward part.
-And what is drawn here is the load line.
-So, this is the load line.
-How do we get the load line?
+Then the next graph I have shown of plot of these, plot of the reverse characteristic for different photon flux we shown here.
+For a particular photo detector what is shown is only the reverse part, the forward part is here this will continue above.
+I have not shown I have shown only this part the reverse part, forget about the forward and what is drawn here is the load line.